Legal Resources Frequently Asked Questions

 Can the broker also be the listing agent in a situation where the broker is acting as a dual agent?

 No, in the case of dual agency, the broker will be the dual agent and therefore cannot represent the seller as the listing agent.
 In a dual agency situation, the broker cannot act as an intra-company agent for the seller or the buyer.
-However, there are two possible ways to get around this problem.
+However, there are two possible ways to address this issue.

-For this analysis, we assume both buyer and seller have executed written brokerage agreements and signed the Consent for Dual Agency form published by the Maryland Real Estate Commission (see FAQ #2).
-A real estate brokerage needs at least three licensees to participate in dual agency, the dual agent, the seller’s intra-company agent and the buyer’s intra-company agent (see FAQ #27).
+For this analysis, we assume both buyer and seller have executed written brokerage agreements and signed the Consent for Dual Agency form published by the Maryland Real Estate Commission.
+A real estate brokerage needs at least three licensees to participate in dual agency, the dual agent, the seller’s intra-company agent and the buyer’s intra-company agent.

 See Brokers Act §17–530.1(b)(1)(vii).